turingschool/curriculum/source/projects/contact_manager.markdown

 Find the `def update` action in the corresponding controller, and change it to redirect to `@phone_number.person`.

-Rerun the tests, and now the test we just wrote should pass, but a couple of other tests are failing with the familiar `Cannot redirect to nil!` error.
+Re-run the tests, and now the test we just wrote should pass, but a couple of other tests are failing with the familiar `Cannot redirect to nil!` error.

 Promote `bob` and his `valid_attributes` to a `let` in the describe block for `with valid params` with in the `PUT update` describe block.